Eucharistic Miracle of Lanciano

 What message did the author of the Eucharistic Miracle of Lanciano intend to convey?
 At a minimum, it is obvious that the author of the miracle intended to confirm the real presence of Christ in the Eucharist.
 That presupposes mere Christianity, so it follows that the miracle was intended to be a vindication of Christianity in general.

-5. Replies to Objections
+5. Objections

 5.1 - Falsification by Linoli?